杭博士是一名在白领刑事辩护和内部调查领域经验丰富的律师。 他的代理对象包括面临违反《反海外腐败法》、复杂诈骗、经济间谍、出口管制违规、洗钱、证券欺诈等指控的公司和个人。在过去的数年内， 杭博士参与了数宗受到广泛瞩目的跨境调查。

 Dr. Hang is experienced in working with and defending clients in front of government agencies including the Department of Justice (DOJ), the Securities and Exchange Commission (SEC), the Federal Bureau of Investigation (FBI), the Drug and Enforcement Administration (DEA), and the Office of Foreign Assets Control (OFAC).
 He has been intimately involved in several high-profile cross-border investigations, and has also worked closely with individual clients to resolve potential and actual criminal charges.
+Dr. Hang defends companies and individuals in sanctions proceedings before the World Bank; he has led a team that successfully reduced a four-year debarment to a six-month letter of reprimand after the case was heard by the World Bank's Sanctions Board.

 Before receiving his J.D. from the University of Virginia School of Law, where he was a teaching assistant for the graduate legal research and writing program, a peer advisor, and an editor of the Virginia Journal of Law and Technology, Dr. Hang received his Ph.D. in molecular genetics and microbiology from the University of Virginia School of Medicine.
 He studied the regulatory mechanism of DNA transcription and both parts of his doctorate thesis were published in peer-reviewed scientific journals.